nvcVincent/CoinCod-1/README.md

 Setup
 -----------------
+First locate config.php.
+It should be at the root level of your directory.

-Enter which ever part is appropriate for setup:
+Next, open the config.php with any favorite text editor of your choice to edit which ever part of the config.php for setup:

 	$hostname = 'enter your hostname';	--> if you are on local machine set hostname to 'localhost'
 	$dbname = 'enter your database name';
 	$username = 'enter your localhost username';
 	$password = 'enter your localhost password';

+After editing the setup as shown above, you need to edit one last part as shown below before the server will be able to serve all your files correctly.

-Note: You can omit this step if you are running on a live server.
+Note: You can omit this step below if you are running it on a live server.

 Inside of mainPageURL function under return $pageURL enter your folder name that stores all your coincod files.